TheBoyMoe/Rails-BDD-Demo/README.md

 ```ruby
 bundle exec rails generate cucumber_rails_training_wheels:install
 ```
-to generate a basic `web_steps.rb` file to get you started with Cucumber testing(recommended not be used in production apps).
+to generate a basic `web_steps.rb` file to get you started with Cucumber testing(not recommended for production apps).

 Since we're using a Rails app, load Capybara via `spec/rails_helper.rb` by adding the following line: